SpockBauru/CSG_Terrain/README.md

 </p>

 ## Limitations
 CSG Terrain is not designed to work with a high number of divs.
-Instead, consider placing several several smaller terrains with a lower amount of divs.
+Instead, consider placing several several smaller terrains.

 Too many or too large paths can decrease performance in the editor.
 Simple optimization ideas are welcomed as explained on the next section.